Creating Patterns of Positive Change – One Community Weekly Progress Update #608

 Highest Good Society, Creating Patterns of Positive Change, One Community Weekly Progress Update #608, Mastodon account strategy, Buffer scheduling, social media optimization, post reach increase, One Community Updates Blog, hashtag optimization, content structuring, Data Analyst role, social media growth, community outreach, blog management, digital presence, community updates, weekly summary, audience engagement, digital content strategy, impactful communication, data-driven social media

-Gavin Burk (Project Manager) continued to lead the tech team in addressing website issues.
+Gavin Burk (Project Manager) continued to lead the tech team in addressing website and Highest Good Network software issues.
 This week he researched sustainable building methods and permitting procedures to identify key considerations for obtaining permits and began drafting a list of items to include on the webpage.
 He also worked with the team to establish new priorities for website improvements and created an action item list to clarify responsibilities across team members.
 This work helps One Community’s mission of creating patterns of positive change and reinforces our commitment to creating patterns of positive change.
 The following images show his work for the week.

 Highest Good Society, Creating Patterns of Positive Change, One Community Weekly Progress Update #608, sustainable building methods, permitting procedures, building permits, website content, sustainable development, action item list, website improvements, team responsibilities, construction planning, green building practices, community development, webpage design, environmental impact, project priorities, One Community vision, sustainable construction, eco-friendly building, collaborative planning, compliance steps, transformative sustainability